The-AEGIS-Initiative/lernrobotics/README.md

 Now you should have your own AWS account, an IAM user for Amplify, and a fully configured Amplify CLI.

 ### Step 2) Set up the app
-1. Clone the repo: `git clone https://github.com/The-AEGIS-Initiative/robobot.git`
+1. Clone the repo: `git clone https://github.com/The-AEGIS-Initiative/lernrobotics.git`
-2. Move into project root: `cd robobot`
+2. Move into project root: `cd lernrobotics`
 3. Install dependencies: `npm install`
 2. Initialize amplify env for this project: `amplify init`
     - Enter a name for the environment: `<your-env-name>`